Zero cycles, Mennicke symbols and $\mathrm{K}_1$-stability of certain real affine algebras: Preliminaries

 \subsection{Excision ring and relative cases}

-The purpose of this section is to state and prove (Theorem \ref{SS1}) a relative version of Theorem \ref{P} which will be needed to improve the injective stability of $SK_1$ in section \ref{3}.
-We will began by recalling an interesting fact about the excision ring (see \cite{AAR}, Definition 2.5).
+The purpose of this section is to state and prove a relative version of Theorem \ref{P}, which will be needed to improve the injective stability of the Whitehead group $\SK$ in Section \ref{3}.
+We begin by recalling some interesting facts about the excision ring (for the definition, we refer to \cite[Definition 2.5]{AAR}).
+Let $A$ be a ring.
 For any ideal $I\subset A$, the excision ring $A\oplus I$ can be viewed as a fiber product of $A$ with respect to the ideal $I$.
-Thus if we start with an affine algebra $A$ over a field $k$ of dimension $n$, then so is $A\oplus I$ (see \cite{MKA}, Proposition 3.1).
-We will denote $\pi_2:A\oplus I\surj A$, sending $(r,i)\to r+i$.
-The following lemma ensure that the excision ring $R\oplus I$ enjoys similar `nice' properties as of $R$.
+Therefore, if $A$ is an affine algebra over a field $k$, then $A\oplus I$ is also an affine algebra over $k$ \cite[Proposition 3.1]{MKA}.
+We denote $\pi_2:A\oplus I\surj A$ by the map sending $(r,i)\mapsto r+i$.
+The following lemma ensures that the excision ring $R\oplus I$ enjoys similar properties as $R$.